jhrcook/jhrcook-website/content/about/index.md

 {{< /alert >}}

 In graduate school, I discovered a passion for Bayesian statistics.
-Below is a project page I put together collating as many of my Bayesian analyses as I could.
+Below is a project page I compiled many of the Bayesian analyses I performed.
 Currently, my job does not directly utilize this specific skill set, but Bayesian statistics still influences my reasoning process.

 {{< article link="/jhrcook-website/projects/bayesian-data-analysis/" >}}